dell/csm-docs/content/docs/getting-started/installation/helm/modules/observability/_index.md

    kubectl get secret [POWERMAX-CONFIG] -n [CSI_DRIVER_NAMESPACE] -o yaml | sed 's/name: [POWERMAX-CONFIG]/name: powermax-config/' | sed 's/namespace: [CSI_DRIVER_NAMESPACE]/namespace: [CSM_NAMESPACE]/' | kubectl create -f -
    ```

-   **Note:** The config map approach has been deprecated as of CSI PowerMax v2.14.0 and will be removed in a future release.
+   **Note:** ConfigMaps to specify credentials is deprecated as of CSI PowerMax v2.14.0 and will be removed in a future release.
 However, for backwards compatibility, you can still configure and use the Observability module with PowerMax driver using the config map.

 {{< /hide >}}